Teaching Language Models Mechanistic Explainability Through MechSMILES: Abstract

 \section{Abstract}

-Chemical reaction mechanisms provide crucial insight into synthesizability, yet current Computer-Assisted Synthesis Planning (CASP) systems lack mechanistic grounding.
-We introduce a computational framework for teaching language models to predict chemical reaction mechanisms through arrow pushing formalism, a century-old notation that tracks electron flow while respecting conservation laws.
-We developed MechSMILES, a compact textual format encoding molecular structure and electron flow, and trained language models on four mechanism prediction tasks of increasing complexity using mechanistic reaction datasets, such as mech-USPTO-31k and FlowER.
-Our models achieve more than 95\% top-3 accuracy on elementary step prediction and scores that surpass 73\% on mech-USPTO-31k, and 93\% on FlowER dataset for the retrieval of complete reaction mechanisms on our hardest task.
-This mechanistic understanding enables three key applications.
-First, our models serve as post-hoc validators for CASP systems, filtering chemically implausible transformations.
-Second, they enable holistic atom-to-atom mapping that tracks all atoms, including hydrogens.
-Third, they extract catalyst-aware reaction templates that distinguish recycled catalysts from spectator species.
-By grounding predictions in physically meaningful electron moves that ensure conservation of mass and charge, this work provides a pathway toward more explainable and chemically valid computational synthesis planning, while providing an architecture-agnostic framework for the benchmarking of mechanism prediction.
+Chemical reaction mechanisms are the foundation of how chemists evaluate reactivity and feasibility, yet current Computer-Assisted Synthesis Planning (CASP) systems operate without this mechanistic reasoning.
+We introduce a computational framework that teaches language models to predict reaction mechanisms through arrow-pushing formalism, a century-old notation that tracks electron flow while enforcing conservation of mass and charge.
+This mechanistic understanding enables three capabilities that are difficult or impossible with current methods: post-hoc validation of CASP proposals by reconstructing physically plausible electron pathways, holistic atom-to-atom mapping that tracks all atoms including hydrogens, and extraction of catalyst-aware reaction templates that distinguish recycled catalysts from spectator species.
+Central to our approach is MechSMILES, a compact textual format encoding molecular structure and electron flow through three arrow types, designed within a Python-based environment that enforces conservation laws and eliminates the possibility of atom hallucination.
+We trained and benchmarked models on four mechanism prediction tasks of increasing complexity using the main mechanistic datasets in the literature.
+On our most challenging task, predicting complete mechanisms given only reactants, conditions, and the desired product, our models achieve 93.2\% and 73.3\% pathway retrieval on the FlowER and mech-USPTO-31k datasets respectively, with top-3 retrieval reaching 97.6\% and 86.5\%.
+Furthermore, the framework rapidly learns new reaction classes, with strong mechanistic predictions for ozonolysis and Suzuki cross-coupling emerging from as few as 40 training examples each.
+By grounding predictions in physically meaningful electron movements, this work provides an architecture-agnostic, open-source foundation for more explainable and chemically valid computational synthesis planning.